RanjanWorks/Icons-generator/README.md

 # Icons-generator
-Generate best icons and download
+ A Icons-generator is a tool that allows you to create custom icons with a unique and eye-catching design.